 My lunch generally consists of home made soup of some kind (made with all important home made chicken stock that is filled with incredible nutrients and really fills you up), with a dollop of sauerkraut and some goat or sheep cheese (my body doesn’t seem to tolerate cows milk products so I stick with sheep and goats, including making yoghurt with goats milk).
 When it’s warmer I’ll probably have left overs from the previous nights evening meal with some salad.

-For tea, we all eat together.
+For dinner, we all eat together.
 This week we’ve had fried sea bass with vegetables, spaghetti bolognaise (I have this with courgetti or a pile of vegetables), lamb rogan josh (me without rice), pizza (made with a cauliflower base), chicken patties (made with leftover roast chicken chopped finely with onion and herbs), vegetable chilli (the rest of the family with corn tortillas…me with guacamole and homemade yoghurt), roast dinner (with no roast spuds for me, but roast veg instead).

 In addition to these meals, I’ve made a delicious lemon and blueberry cake (made with ground almonds and sweetened with a little honey), pecan pie, cheesecake and my ginger and sesame cookies.
 I’ve lots of other grain-free treat recipes too, like this chocolate cake.